 - This can be due to previously sprained ankles, instability, bone pain, tendonitis, or pain after running.

 - Broken Ankle Recovery Time.

 Home treatment of middle outside of the foot pain:

 - This part of the foot can become a little bit more complex.
-Really it is difficult to evaluate this portion without getting an x-ray.
-Great over-the-counter orthotics for reasonable price.
+Really it isn’t easy to evaluate this portion without getting an x-ray.
+Great over-the-counter orthotics for a reasonable price.
 This will improve all of your foot pain.

-- Then there is further advice such as work on your flexibility or stretching your Achilles tendon your hamstrings.
+- Then there is further advice, such as work on your flexibility or stretching your Achilles tendon to your hamstrings.
 This will always take a lot of pressure off the front of your foot.

 Sharp Pain On Outside Of Foot: